Vodafone investors open to Liberty deal

 "It is starting to look like a company that is under a bit of pressure and a merger might alleviate some of that pressure," said Chris White, head of UK equities at Premier Asset Management, which is a Vodafone shareholder.

-"But it would probably be dressed up with a dividend cut, in other words, Vodafone would start to be looked at as an equity growth company rather than an dividend income story."
+"But it would probably be dressed up with a dividend cut, in other words, Vodafone would start to be looked at as an equity growth company rather than an dividend income storey."

 Vodafone declined to comment.